stalexan/weight-logger/README.md

 To configure a development deployment run:

 <pre>
-wl-admin init dev --homepage http://localhost
+wl-admin init dev --homepage http://localhost --http-host-port 80
 </pre>

 Weight Logger will then be available at the URL <http://localhost>.